Ethanol plants seek rule changes to resupply hand sanitizer

 The Consumer Brands Association, formerly the Grocery Manufacturers Association, has had conversations with the FDA to push the agency to reconsider its guidelines.
 The group, which represents branded food, consumer products and beverage companies, said that hand sanitizer supplies are running so low that its members have had to ration it out to workers in stores, distribution centers and manufacturing plants.

 “We need a temporary solution,” said Mike Gruber, vice president of regulatory and technical affairs at the trade association.
-“This goes toward ensuring basic food practices.”
+“This goes toward ensuring basic food safety practices.”

 Distillers that produce vodka, whisky and other alcoholic drinks have been given some regulatory waivers by the Alcohol and Tobacco Tax and Trade Bureau allowing them to produce hand sanitizer.
 Many have done that, but they produce much smaller volumes of alcohol than an ethanol plant could produce.
 They also receive a benefit in the Senate-passed stimulus bill.